Learning a quantum channel from its steady-state: Learning quantum channels from their steady state

 Given a channel $\mcE$, assume that the system is in its steady state $\rhoss$.
 Then the expectation value of any observable $A$ must satisfy

 The above equation is the basis of our method.
 For the channels that will be discussed below, when $A$ is a local observable, the observable $\mcE^*(A)$ is also local, or at least can be estimated using local measurements.
-In such case, we can use the equality between the LHS and RHS to constrain, or even learn $\mcE$, without having to calculate the expectation values in $\rho_\infty$ --- which is in general exponentially expensive in $n$.
+In such case, we can use the equality between the LHS and RHS to constrain, or even learn $\mcE$, without having to calculate the expectation values in $\rho_\infty$ --- which might be hard classically.
 Moreover, as we are measuring the steady state of the system, our results are independent from the initial state of the system, and therefore insensitive to state preparation errors.

 Below, we describe two methods to construct such $\mcE$, which we call the stochastic method and the deterministic method.
 In \Sec{sec:stochastic-ideal} and \Sec{sec:stochastic-noisy} we describe the first method, and in \Sec{sec:deterministic} describe the second.